FACT CHECK: White House Apologizes For False Claim About African-American Jobs

 The White House was forced to backtrack this week, after wildly misstating the level of job gains by African-Americans under President Trump's predecessor, Barack Obama.

 The false claim came during Tuesday's press briefing, which was dominated by questions about Omarosa Manigault Newman.
-In her new tell-all book and an accompanying publicity tour, the former reality TV star and presidential assistant has accused Trump of being a racist.
+In her new tell-all book and on an accompanying publicity tour, the former reality TV star and presidential assistant has accused Trump of being a racist.

-White House press secretary Sarah Sanders tried to rebut that claim by arguing that Trump has done more to boost African Americans' economic status than his predecessor.
+White House press secretary Sarah Sanders tried to rebut that claim by arguing that Trump has done more to boost African-Americans' economic status than his predecessor.
 But her job statistics were as bogus as Trump's long-debunked claims about Obama's birth certificate.

 Here's what Sanders said:

-"This president, since he took office, in the year-and-a-half that he's been here has created 700,000 new jobs for African-Americans.
+"This president, since he took office, in the year and a half that he's been here has created 700,000 new jobs for African-Americans.
 That's 700,000 African-Americans that are working now that weren't working when this president took place.
-When President Obama left after eight years in office — eight years in office — he'd only created 195,000 jobs for African Americans.
-President Trump in his first year-and-a-half has already tripled what President Obama did in eight years."
+When President Obama left after eight years in office — eight years in office — he'd only created 195,000 jobs for African-Americans.
+President Trump in his first year and a half has already tripled what President Obama did in eight years."

 First, let's stipulate that presidents by and large don't "create" jobs.
 The strength or weakness of the job market depends on numerous factors beyond the control of the White House.
 But fairly or not, presidents are often judged by how the economy performs on their watch.
 So let's examine Sanders' numbers.

-She's right about Trump's record.
+She was right about Trump's record.
 According to the Bureau of Labor Statistics, there are about 700,000 more African-Americans working now than when Trump took office — 708,000 more, to be precise.

 But when it comes to Obama's record, Sanders is off by a factor of 15.